gtk-rs/lgpl-docs/atk/vendor.md

 a string representing the image description
 <!-- trait AtkImageExt::fn get_image_locale -->
+Retrieves the locale identifier associated to the `Image`.

 # Returns

 a string corresponding to the POSIX
-LC_MESSAGES locale used by the image description, or `None` if the image does not specify a locale.
+ `LC_MESSAGES` locale used by the image description, or `None` if the image does not specify a locale.
 <!-- trait AtkImageExt::fn get_image_position -->
 Gets the position of the image in the form of a point specifying the images top-left corner.